bernard357/devops-bootcamp-2019/lab-5-advanced-pipelines.md

 For the version, you can type 'June 2018'.

-Then Create a portfolio for your products, using your HitHub identifier as a prefix.
+Then Create a portfolio for your products, using your GitHub identifier as a prefix.
 Last but not least, share the portfolio with yourself so that you can consume products.

 ### Step 2 - Provision a Git repository